The Nature Conservancy works to protect the lands and waters on which all life depends in 72 countries around the world.

 Learn how The Nature Conservancy is working with local governments, partners and communities to create a network of marine parks across the Caribbean—nearly tripling the current amount of protected ecosystems in this region—as well as how our conservation science helped first responders into Haiti after the devastating Earthquake in early 2010.

-The Nature Conservancy is working in six countries in Central America to preserve an incredible diversity of plants, animals and habitats for future generations – by using innovative and collaborative methods.
+The Nature Conservancy is working in 16 countries in Latin America to preserve an incredible diversity of plants, animals and habitats for future generations—by using innovative and collaborative methods.